divyasrilakshmialekhyanakka-droid/Smart_Home_Cloud_Platform/DEPLOYMENT.md

 ## Step 4: Configure Security Groups

+**Only needed if you chose "Public access: No" in Step 2**

 1. EC2 → Security Groups → `smarthome-rds-sg`
 2. Edit inbound rules → Add rule
 3. Type: PostgreSQL, Port: 5432
 4. Source: Security group → Select `smarthome-ec2-sg`
 5. Save rules

+**If you enabled public access**: Skip this step - RDS is already accessible from anywhere (less secure but simpler)

 ---